mmoreram/symfony-bundle-dependencies/README.md

 ===========================

 This package provides a very simple way of adding dependencies between Symfony Bundles.
-Composer define these definitions in a very soft layer, only downloading these dependent packages.
-Bundles should as well force other Bundles to be instanced in the application to complain with Dependency Injection dependencies.
+Composer defines these definitions in a very soft layer, only downloading these dependent packages.
+Bundles should as well force other Bundles to be instanced in the application to comply with Dependency Injection dependencies.

 ## Installing

-To install this package you must add this dependency in your Bundles or packages.
+To install this package you must add this dependency in your bundles or packages.
 Of course, adding this optional feature to your bundles, enable others to use this feature on their projects.